maulanaakbardj/Home_Agriculture_Monitoring_System/ML/README.md

 You can check here to see [result TFLite](https://github.com/maulanaakbardj/Home-Agriculture-Monitoring-System/tree/main/ML/TFLite)

 # Compare the accuracy
-we have a fully quantized TensorFlow Lite model.
+We have a fully quantized TensorFlow Lite model.
 To be sure the conversion went well, so we compare it.

 But again, these results are not ideal but better for prototype.